 UK & International: +44 1223 967 444 | US: +1–855–642–1166

 The principal aim of small and medium enterprises is to stay alive against the opposition, all while increasing their revenues.
 It’s a recognized fact that companies risk getting left behind and losing to the competition unless they keep up with the times.
-By having a capable IT infrastructure, SMEs allow for faster and safer data processing and storage through cloud services, which offer increased efficiency and scalability.
-The advantages of the cloud are demonstrable; more and more SMEs are using the services and benefitting.
+By having a capable IT infrastructure, SMEs allow for faster and safer data processing and storage through Cloud services, which offer increased efficiency and scalability.
+The advantages of the Cloud are demonstrable; more and more SMEs are using the services and benefiting.
 Below are just five reasons why your SME should be in the cloud.

 With files stored remotely, Cloud storage can give you access to all your data from any device, anywhere (with WiFi!), and at any time of the day.
 This flexibility allows employees to work remotely, away from the confines of their desk, and lets them to access data and software from anywhere with an internet connection, thus boosting efficiency and productivity.

 The Cloud makes data more accessible to your entire team; reducing the need to constantly email updates and allowing your team to collaborate more efficiently through multiple users’ able access the same data and comment, discuss and collaborate effectively as a team.